MHickey2/Quiz-Lite/README.md

 ### Index Page <a name="indexpage"></a>

-The entire application is based in 1 page, with different sections showing when needed and other hidden elements are hidden when no longer needed.
+The entire application is based in 1 page, with different Elements showing when needed and others are hidden when no longer needed.

 #### Username Prompt

 Although not strictly on the page, the prompt is the first interactive element on the page and is presented to the user on opening the page.
 The username prompt had been stricter, but did not want to impede the player from partaking in the game.
 The prompt is presented to the user, they can enter something in the field and this will be attributed to their username in the game and they will be presented with a welcome message.
 If they dont enter anything and press ok, they will be permitted to play the game.
 If the user presses cancel, the game will not proceed.
 I had put in measures to ensure this field could not be blank, but this proved restrictive and I did not want the player to not avail of the game, if they didn't enter a name.
 In future iterations, stricter measures would be introduced.
 This would include a second prompt window, as future tweaking would avail of allowing users to save their scores and this would require some identification to be valid.
 I had looked into personalising the prompt, and this again would be introduced in a future iteration.

+Note: This prompt has been replaced at latter stage of the project, and has now been included in the introductory screen as a simple input submit button.
+You can play as an anonymous Player, as security measures have not been implemented at this stage.

 <br/>
 <p align="center">